Access this on-demand webinar by completing the “Watch this Police1 on-demand webinar” box on this page!

 Ready to learn how evidence sharing is evolving across public safety?
 This session is packed with real-life insights from experts who have been in your shoes.
-If your agency still relies on thumb drives or DVDs, this is the conversation you can’t afford to miss!.
+If your agency still relies on thumb drives or DVDs, this is the conversation you can’t afford to miss.

-By joining this webinar, you will:
+By viewing this webinar, you will:

 - Understand common myths and risks around cloud collaboration.